Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Proof of Theorem 4.1

 In words, we replace $W(\tau_i)$ in $\varphi_i$ with $b_0$.
-Given that in \LORD, $W(\tau_i) \ge b_0$ at each step, the test level for rule~\eqref{eq:MLORD} is smaller than or equal to the test level of \LORD.
+Given that in the other versions of $\LORD$, $W(\tau_i) \ge b_0$ at each step, the test level for rule~\eqref{eq:MLORD} is smaller than or equal to the test level of \LORD.
 Therefore, discoveries made by~\eqref{eq:MLORD} are a subset of discoveries made by \LORD and the statistical power of~\eqref{eq:MLORD} lower bounds the power of \LORD.

 For testing rule~\eqref{eq:MLORD}, it is clear that the times between successive discoveries are i.i.d. under the mixture model.
 Therefore, the process $R(n) = \sum_{\ell=1}^n R_\ell$ is a renewal process.
-We let $\Delta_i = \tau_i-\tau_{i-1}$ be the $i^{th}$ interval between discoveries and let $r_i\equiv \ind(\tau_i \in \Omega_0^c)$ be the reward associated with inter-discovery $\Delta_i$.
+Denote by $t_i$ the time of $i$-th discovery.
+We let $\Delta_i = t_i-t_{i-1}$ be the $i$-{th} interval between discoveries and define $r_i\equiv \ind(t_i \in \Omega_0^c)$ as the reward associated with inter-discovery $\Delta_i$.
 In other words, at each discovery we get reward one only if that discovery corresponds to a non-null hypothesis.
 Recall that under the mixture model, each hypothesis is truly null/non-null independently of others.
 Therefore, $(r_i, \Delta_i)$ are i.i.d across index $i$ and form a renewal-reward process.
 Clearly $\E(r_i) = \pi_1$ and we can compute $\E(\Delta_i)$ as follows:

 Substituting for $\alpha_{\ell} =b_0 \gamma_{\ell}$,

 Without loss of generality we can assume $\E(\Delta_i) <\infty$; otherwise bound~\eqref{eq:powerLORD} becomes trivial.
 Applying the strong law of large numbers for renewal-reward processes, the following holds true almost surely